surajcodesml/surajcodesml/README.md

 # Hi there, I'm Suraj Kumar 👋

 Welcome to my GitHub profile!
 I'm a data science enthusiast, currently working as a Research Volunteer at AMHR LAB at the University of South Florida.
 I have a strong interest in machine learning, cognitive computing, and full-stack development.
 I love tackling challenging problems and collaborating on innovative projects.

+Feel free to explore my repositories, and reach out if you're interested in collaboration or have any questions.
 <!--
 ## 🎓 Education